simpeter/apd/docs/lab1.md

 Investigate request latencies over time for the background workload, as you start and stop the foreground tenant.
 You can draw these background-tenant latencies over time on a graph.
-The `-P` option of the `wrk2` program will store the latency of each request in the directory you run it.
+The `-P` option of the `wrk2` program will store the latency (in microsecond) of each request in the directory you run it.

 ## Assignment 3: Consolidation (5 pts)